digital-land/digital-land/content/project/compulsory-purchase-orders/index.md

 ## Timeline

+**28 May 2019**

+We met with colleagues from the compulsory purchase orders policy team, the planning inspectorate and planning casework unit to understand more about the process of raising a CPO, and to explore the opportunities of opening up their data.

 **Spring 2019**

 We are planning a discovery workshop with the policy team, Planning Inspectorate and the Planning Caseworker Unit to identify user needs and agree next steps.